weixingnie/VRtutorial/pe.md

 ## 1. Preparations

 ### 1.1 Environment setup
-For this practical exercise, you will use chrome, unity, and Agisoft Metagshape.
+For this practical exercise, you will use unity and Agisoft Metagshape.

 Background information is all from Wikipedia.